 I brought them outside and draped them across a couple of chairs in the garden, I really like the effect:

-Now all I need to do is wash and dry the PictureBox one to give it the same lovely crinkly effect as Sophie's Dreams one has, and meet Anna to hand them over!
+Now all I need to do is wash and dry the PictureBox one to give it that lovely crinkly effect!

 I'll be linking this up to

 - also - Sew Modern Monday, Fabric Tuesday on QuiltStory and some other great sites - have a look at my sidebar buttons to see more!